BenMacKenzie/feature_store_utils/README.md

 1. clone this repo.  create features.yaml.  follow demo notebook. do not check back in.
 2. install as a python package.
 See https://github.com/BenMacKenzie/churn_model_demo as an example.

+### Bugs

+1. Need to be able to create tables associated with lookups e.g., to handle transformation functions.
+2. average_growth(col, length) macro has a divide by 0 bug.
+Not even sure when this would be used instead of geometric_growth.

 ### Notes